You’ve had a car accident and you’re relieved to find that the damage to your vehicle is only cosmetic.

 Could you?
 Should you?
 Let’s look at the possible consequences.

-However, sometimes insurance checks are made out directly to body shops or, if you're financing the car, to both you and your lender.
+However, sometimes insurance claim checks are made out directly to body shops or, if you’re financing the car, to both you and your lender.
 If you are leasing, the check might be made out to you and your leasing company.
+If you are leasing or loaning your car, you are obligated to use the money to repair your car.

 Even if you’re able to cash out, opinions differ on whether it’s a wise move.